Pain on the inside of the foot is usually gradual onset, caused by repetitive strain or overuse.

 Navicular Stress Fracture

-A navicular stress fracture is a hairline fracture of the Navicular bone in the ankle caused by overuse, and is one of the most common stress fractures affecting athletes.
+A navicular stress fracture is a hairline fracture of the Navicular bone in the ankle caused by overuse and is one of the most common stress fractures affecting athletes.
 Symptoms include a poorly localized ache in the midfoot, which may radiate along the inside arch of the foot.
 Pain becomes worse with exercise, subsides quickly with rest, only to return again as training resumes.
 Tenderness may be felt when the thumb is pressed into the top of the foot over the navicular bone (called the N spot).
-Stress fractures do not always appear on X-rays until they have started to heal, when the new bone growth can be seen.
+Stress fractures do not always appear on X-rays until they have started to heal when the new bone growth can be seen.

 Treatment depends on how bad the stress fracture is, ranging from a walking splint to full six weeks immobilization in a cast, so it is important an accurate diagnosis is made.
-If the injury mild it may be classed as a stress reaction rather than a stress fracture.
+If the injury is mild it may be classed as a stress reaction rather than a stress fracture.
 Here the outer part of the bone has not actually fractured so weight-bearing rest in a walking splint may be recommended until symptoms have gone.